Will a Wheelchair Van Fit in My Garage?

-Number of Passengers: A traditional van typically holds up to seven people.
-Due to the space needed for wheelchairs and other mobility aids, handicap vans are made without a middle row of seats, making the vans capable of transporting 5 able-bodied passengers, and 1-2 wheelchair users depending on the size of mobility aids.
+- Number of Passengers: A traditional van typically holds up to seven people.
+Due to the space needed for wheelchairs and other mobility aids, handicap vans are made without a middle row of seats, making the vans capable of transporting up to five able-bodied passengers and up to two wheelchair passengers depending on the size of mobility aids.

 Storing a handicap van in your garage is a good idea, as it helps keep the vehicle, and all its accessible equipment in good shape.
 Storing a handicap van in a clean, dry area is ideal to help maintain vehicle parts.
 Keeping up with vehicle maintenance will also allow you to get the most out of your accessible vehicle.

 How to Protect a Wheelchair Van From Outdoor Elements and Weather

 Because handicap vehicles are used in outdoor environments and are fitted with wheelchair ramps, they will naturally take in debris like rocks or dirt from time to time.
 Significant amounts of debris in a vehicle ramp or door track can cause wheelchair van parts to break down, as can weather elements.
 If you live in a rainy or snowy climate, store your accessible vehicle in a garage, and follow our tips to winterize your vehicle and prevent flood damage.

 If you don’t have a garage to store your wheelchair van, or your wheelchair van doesn’t fit in your garage, don’t worry, there are a few options to keep your vehicle and its accessible equipment protected: